 1.1 Use a network server to:

-Businesses with a large number of computers may need to use several servers in order to spread the load.
+Businesses with a large number of computers may need to spread the load across several servers, although virtualisation can help you do more with a single server (see 2.4).

 1.2 Some applications may dramatically slow your network if you run them on your server.